madd-ison/samepage-client/README.md

 * Stack used: Node, PostgreSQL, Express, React, React Router, JavaScript, HTML5, CSS

-* Users can create a private message board with a password to share with their group and easily log in from the home page, removing the need to keep track of lengthy randomly generated links.
+* Users can create a private message board with a password to share with their group and easily log in from the home page, removing the need to keep track of lengthy, randomly generated links.

 ## Message Board